catenax-ng/product-knowledge/README.md

 - as the asynchronous event API: *[TTL file](https://www.w3.org/TR/turtle/) over http/s*

 The rationale for choosing this triple data approach is
-* a graph is the most general concept behind any tree, schema- or table-based approach
+* a (TTL) graph is the most general concept behind any tree, schema- or table-based data representation
-* a graph bridges the gap between data and meta-data representations
+* a (TTL) graph bridges the gap between data and meta-data representations.
+It is the natural representation of semantic-enabled services.
-  * it can be immediately applied to semantic services
-* a graph is a good basis for lineage analysis
+* a (TTL) graph is a useful tool for lineage analysis
+* SPARQL allows to express all kinds of CRUD operations
 * SPARQL already has builtin concepts of separation/federation (GRAPHS and SERVICES)
-* SPARQL allows to express all kinds of CRUD operations
-* there are SPARQL bindings for all kind of performant storage engines (SQL databases, graph databases, ...)
+* SPARQL has bindings for all kind of performant storage engines (SQL databases, graph databases, ...)

 In the spike, we demonstrate how
-* a SPARQL query posted to a central federating service (with some additional http headers) will be
+* a SPARQL query posted to a federating service named *central* (with some extended http headers) will be
-  1. first converted and validated into an ordinary connector-plane artifact request of type "sparql"
+  1. first converted and validated into a connector-plane artifact request of type "sparql"
   2. forwarded (with some extended-context http headers) to the internal Fuseki database
   3. delegated and joined from the Fuseki database to the federated services (which recursively behave like the federating service)
   4. Any cross-graph/cross-asset policies are checked at the level of the federating service.